hyperledger/besu/docs/Consensus-Protocols/Clique.md

 source: rinkeby.json
 <!--- END of page meta data -->

-# Proof of Authority
+# Clique

 Pantheon implements the Clique Proof-of-Authority (PoA) consensus protocol.
 Clique is used by the Rinkeby testnet and can be used for private networks.

-In PoA networks, transactions and blocks are validated by approved accounts, known as signers.
+In Clique networks, transactions and blocks are validated by approved accounts, known as signers.
 Signers take turns to create the next block.
 Existing signers propose and vote to add or remove signers.

 ## Genesis File

-To use Clique in a private network, Pantheon requires a PoA genesis file.
+To use Clique in a private network, Pantheon requires a Clique genesis file.
 When connecting to Rinkeby, Pantheon uses the [`rinkeby.json`](https://github.com/PegaSysEng/pantheon/blob/master/config/src/main/resources/rinkeby.json) genesis file in the `/pantheon/config/src/main/resources` directory.

 A PoA genesis file defines properties specific to Clique: